 Foxtel Now Trial Offer

 Foxtel Now offers a variety of channels to their subscribers, and the sports package is one of their extra add-ons.
 AFL coverage is a key element of the Foxtel Now sports pack, with every game in every round broadcast LIVE (Grand Final excluded).
-Foxtel Now is available using a Telstra TV, Playstation 4, Chrome browsers on both PCs and Macs, and iOS or Android mobile devices.
+Foxtel Now is available using a Telstra TV, the Foxtel Now box, selected recent-model smart TVs, Playstation 4, Chrome browsers on both PCs and Macs, and iOS or Android mobile devices.

 In isolation, Foxtel Now is a relatively cheap alternative for streaming customers, purely due to the variety of programmes they offer.
 Signing up to all of the Foxtel Now packages can be an expensive business but with a 10-day free trial, AFL fans can catch at least a week’s worth of action and decide whether it’s for them, without having to pay a thing.